 This nostalgic souvenir shop, Wanha Naantali Kauppa – Old Naantali Shop, is hard to miss.
 And you shouldn’t!
 You’ll find an unexpected surprise on the second floor of the store.

 Remember the unfortunate story of Titanic?
 Did you know that there were 64 Finns on board, and only 20 of them survived the accident?
 Well, here’s another interesting fact for you; A mother and daughter, Helga and Hildur Hirvonen, were among the 20 Finns that survived Titanic.
-Their relatives are still living in Naantali, and inspired by the story, the shopkeeper Henri Nevari has built a Titanic exhibition inside his store.
-The exhibition is completely free of charge.
+Their relatives are still living in Naantali and inspired by the story, the shopkeeper Henri Nevari has built a Titanic exhibition inside his store.
+The exhibit is free to enter.

-Surrounded by toys, retro items and souvenirs, the glass cabinets are filled with Titanic-themed items.
-You’ll find many authentic items such as tableware from the White Star Line and even a genuine piece of a life jacket rescued from Titanic.
-Besides them you’ll find a lot of exact copies and of course many props from James Cameron’s Titanic movie.
+Surrounded by toys, retro items and souvenirs, the glass cabinets are filled with Titanic-themed elements.
+You’ll find many authentic items such as tableware from the White Star Line and even an original piece of a life jacket rescued from Titanic.
+Besides them, you’ll find a lot of exact copies and of course many props from James Cameron’s Titanic movie.
 You can even touch the same handrail that Leonardo DiCaprio and Kate Winslet have held.

 The owner of the shop, Henri Nevari, is enthusiastic about Titanic and also the history of Naantali, so don’t hesitate to ask him for more information.
 He’ll be happy to inspire you with many many stories.
 Wanha Naantali Kauppa is a shop full of surprises!